After I had done with Linkin, I remained in the stable. I did not conceal myself, but sat bold-arst in the straw.

 Then came Linkin’s mistress with Wattie, too intoxicate with his own excitations to pay me any heed.

 The mistress was handed to her horse.
-A man helped her maidservant onto his, and she held the leading rein of the horse that bore me.
+A man helped her maidservant onto his.
+She sat behind him, holding the leading rein of the horse that bore me.
 Another manservant was mounted with the boy.
 They led the other horse.

 As we crossed the bridge I looked back through my basket at our Earl’s great house, and glimpsed Nero lying low atop a wall, watching all.

 He did not seem grieved to see us go, but I’d known him since I learnt one cat’s scent from another’s.
-I could not believe I might never see him more.
+I knew I might never see him more.

 Wattie had wished to run behind us until his legs tired.
 Then I guessed he would ride with the mistress or on the luggage.